Airbus A320 family: Engines

 The suppliers providing turbofan engines for the A320ceo family were CFM International with the CFM56, International Aero Engines offering its V2500, and Pratt & Whitney's PW6000 engines available only for the A318, while for the A320neo family are CFM International LEAP-1A or Pratt & Whitney PW1000G engines.

 The CFM56, with unmixed exhaust, is available on all variants.

 The IAE V2500, with mixed exhaust, equips the larger variants.

 The PW6000 is available on the smallest A318.

 Operational history

 The Joint Aviation Authorities (JAA) issued the type certificate for the A320 on 26 February 1988.
 After entering the market on 18 April 1988 with Air France, Airbus then expanded the A320 family rapidly, launching the 185-seat A321 in 1989 and first delivered it in 1994; launching the 124-seat A319 in 1993 and delivering it in 1996; and launching the 107-seat A318 in 1999 with first deliveries in 2003.

-As of March 2024, the global A320 fleet had 99.7 percent operational reliability in the last 12 months and completed more than 176 million flights over 328 million block hours since its entry into service.
+As of March 2024, the global A320 fleet had 99.7 per cent operational reliability in the last 12 months and completed more than 176 million flights over 328 million block hours since its entry into service.

+After an incident where JetBlue Flight 1230 experienced a rapid descent when solar radiation inadvertently corrupted flight data on 30 October 2025, Airbus and EASA issued a mandatory safety notice at the end of November for over 6,000 aircraft, over half of the family's fleet.
+Most only required a patch reverting the flight control software for the aircraft's elevators that could be completed in three hours, while about 900 with older software needed a replacement of onboard hardware.
+The impact on airline operations was relatively minor; although there were some delays, most airlines were able to complete the change within three days.
+Avianca notably suffered bigger impacts as it had upgraded 92% of its aircraft to the software version that it had to roll back from, resulting in the airline closing ticket sales until 8 December.
+The update has been cited as a contributing factor to the major 2025 IndiGo disruption.